Synanceia: Stonefish stings in Australia

 The stonefish is the most venomous known fish in the world and stings can cause death if not treated.
 Most stonefish stings occur as a result of stepping on the creature which forces venom into the foot, while it is less common for the fish to sting when it is picked up.
 Stonefish stings can occur on the beach, not just in the water, since stonefish can survive out of the water for up to 24 hours.
 They are not easily seen as they look similar to rocks or coral.
 Stonefish antivenom is the second-most administered in Australia.

-Some Indigenous Australians have corroborees which involve reenacting the death of someone who trod on the fish.
+Some Aboriginal Australians have corroborees which involve reenacting the death of someone who trod on the fish.
 The aboriginal people of Northern Australia and the Great Barrier Reef have ways of preparing the fish for eating to avoid poisoning.

 After stonefish envenomation, the amount of anti-venom given depends on the number of puncture wounds from the stonefish spines.